 Lava Dogs Hawaii, who also is holding an event on February 9th, My Furry Valentine in Kohala. https://lavadogshawaii.com/resources/

 Need pet sitting/walking services?
-Pet Gal Kona https://thepetgal.com/locations/hawaii/kona/about-us/ (pictured above)
+Pet Gal Kona https://thepetgal.com/locations/hawaii/kona/about-us/ (pictured left)

 Bringing BIG dogs like Great Danes?
 For large dog transport from California to Hawaii: http://pacificairlift.com